Being accused and convicted of Sexual Conduct with a Minor pursuant to Arizona Revised Statutes § 13-1405 is a potentially life altering event.

 Regardless of the age of the victim, a person convicted of Sexual Conduct with a Minor pursuant to Arizona Revised Statutes § 13-1405 must register as a sex offender for the remainder of their life.

-You shouldn’t face spending the rest of your life in prison and other horrific consequences without speaking with the attorneys at AZ Defenders to figure out how to best defend your Sexual Misconduct with a Minor case.
+You shouldn’t face spending the rest of your life in prison and other horrific consequences without speaking with the Phoenix sex assault defense attorneys at AZ Defenders to figure out how to best defend your Sexual Misconduct with a Minor case.
+We are here to help you during this difficult and stressful time.
+Call us at (480) 568-4473 today for more information.